Range Estimations, Coordinate Systems and Projections

 Projs: Projections

-Spatial plots have two options for projections.
+Spatial plots have three options for projections.
 See also Axes Setup tutorial.

 Polar: Projs.POLAR sets up the axis of the spatial plot in polar coordinates common in studies that show data over the poles.